Bank Rate

 - The Federal Reserve adjusts the discount rate to either slow down or stimulate the economy.

-- The Federal Reserve offers three types of credit to banks: primary credit, secondary credit, and seasonal credit.
+- The Federal Reserve offers banks three types of credit: primary, secondary, and seasonal.

-- In contrast to the bank rate, the overnight rate represents the interest charged by banks when lending funds to each other.
+- In contrast to the bank rate, the overnight rate represents the interest banks charge when lending funds to each other.

 How Bank Rates Work:

-In the United States, the bank rate is referred to as the discount rate.
+In the United States, the bank rate is called the discount rate.
 The Board of Governors of the Federal Reserve System sets this rate along with the reserve requirements for banks.
-The Federal Open Market Committee (FOMC) plays a role in regulating the money supply by buying or selling Treasury securities.
-Together, the discount rate, the value of Treasury bonds, and reserve requirements significantly impact the economy.
+The Federal Open Market Committee (FOMC) regulates the money supply by buying or selling Treasury securities.
+The discount rate, the value of Treasury bonds, and reserve requirements significantly impact the economy.
 This management of the money supply is commonly referred to as monetary policy.